 If you look for information about how many people are affected each year by medical mistakes, you will find widely different figures.
 Many health care groups have reasons not to highlight these numbers, but some studies place the number of US medical error deaths in the hundreds of thousands each year.
-At the Weitz Firm, our Philadelphia medical malpractice lawyers want to look at why these medical errors are so prevalent and what you can do if you have been affected by a medical mistake.
+At The Weitz Firm, LLC, our Philadelphia medical malpractice lawyers want to look at why these medical errors are so prevalent and what you can do if you have been affected by a medical mistake.

 Researchers from Johns Hopkins said a few years ago that medical mistakes were the third leading cause of death in the United States.
 There are, according to researchers, approximately 250,000 preventable medical errors deaths in the US each year.
 While this report shocked the country, the news that medical mistakes are a serious problem is nothing new.

 In 1999, the Institute of Medicine released a report titled “To Err is Human.”
 The report said, at the time, that up to 98,000 Americans were killed annually due to medical mistakes.
 Now, a Time Magazine article is asking why the situation has not improved in 20 years.